ZeusWPI/ZPI/README.md

 GET `/image/{zauth_user_id}` -> gives that user's profile image

-You can give any optional query parameters to change what reply you receive:
+You can give any optional query parameters to change which reply you receive:

 | query param | value                        | explanation                                 | default |
 | ----------- | ---------------------------- | ------------------------------------------- | ------- |
 | placeholder | `true` / `false`             | return a placeholder when user has no image | `false` |
 | size        | `64` / `128` / `256` / `512` | square resolution of the image              | `256`   |

-> [!INFO]
+> [!NOTE]
 > `size` will return the next largest image if requested value is not available

 # config